URINARY INCONTINENCE : LASER TREATMENT

 What are the causes of urinary incontinence in women ?

-There are also contributing factors that either increase abdominal pressure or weaken the pelvic floor muscles, including constipation, excess weight, pregnancy, a sedentary lifestyle, and a history of pelvic or gynecological surgery.
+There are contributing factors that increase abdominal pressure or weaken the pelvic floor muscles : constipation, excess weight, pregnancy, sedentary lifestyle, and a history of pelvic or gynecological surgery.

-• Urine leakage during physical exertion : involuntary urine loss occurs during activities such as running, jumping, or lifting heavy objects.
+• Urinary leakage during physical effort : urine leakage during activities such as running, jumping or lifting heavy loads.

 photo symptoms urinary incontinence